marcocolangelo/Computational-Intelligence/CI - Lab/CI - Lab02/README.md

 You can simulate several configuration behaviours in the *test.py* file and in the *test2.py* file (in which the most efficient fitness function, called fitness2, has been used)

 # POSSIBLE FUTURE IMPLEMENTATIONS:
-* Instead of a sets of prefixed rules where each rule has a priority value and for each turn the actor choice its rule according to these weights, we would create agents composed by a small neural network, where each neuron can be an ACTION one (representing the effective MOVE) or a SENSOR one (representing an IF condition).
+Instead of a set of prefixed rules where each rule has a priority value and for each turn the actor choice its rule according to these weights, we would create agents composed by a small neural network, where each neuron can be an ACTION one (representing the effective MOVE) or a SENSOR one (representing an IF condition).
 ACTION neurons and SENSOR neuron would be linked via weights each others and these weights would be updated though an ES based algorithm, in order to make the program more flexible and able to adapt itself to different opponents.
+* Look at this project to have an idea about it : https://www.youtube.com/watch?v=N3tRFayqVtk&ab_channel=davidrandallmiller